create3000/x_ite/docs/_posts/tutorials/animating-transforms.md

 ROUTE Position1.value_changed TO Particle1.set_translation
 ```

-## Using other types of interpolators
+## Using other types of interpolatorsolators

 |                      |                             |
 |----------------------|-----------------------------|